lightbits/lightbits.github.io/euler2/euler2.markdown

 The reason we dumped that in the first place was that we couldn't easily express a valid 'direction' to move in&mdash;a small incremental rotation.
 Meanwhile we have learned that Euler angles are great for that, but only around the origin.

-So here's one solution: we use a rotation matrix to track absolute orientation, and use Euler angles to express an 'offset' around this orientation (so far, like the above strategy):
+So here's one solution: we use a rotation matrix to track absolute orientation&sup1;, and use Euler angles to express an 'offset' around this orientation (so far, like the above strategy):

     R = Rz(rz)*Ry(ry)*Rx(rx) * R0